 Modern GIS is about participation, sharing, and collaboration.
 As a Web GIS user, you require helpful, ready-to-use information that can be put to work quickly and easily.
-The GIS user community fulfills that need—that’s the big idea.
+The GIS user community fulfills that need—that’s the big idea in this chapter.
 GIS was actually about open data long before the term gained fashion because the people who were doing it were always looking for ways to deepen and broaden their own GIS data holdings.
-No one agency, team, or individual user could possibly hope to compile all the themes and geographic extents of data required, so people networked about this to get what they needed.
+No one agency, team, or individual user could possibly hope to compile all the themes and geographic extents of data required, so people networked and shared to get what they needed.

 First and foremost, your GIS can be used by people throughout your organization.
-In Web GIS, maps are purpose-driven and their intended audience may include your executives, managers, decision makers, operations staff, field crews, and constituents.
+In Web GIS, maps are purpose-driven, and their intended audience may include executives, managers, decision-makers, operations staff, field crews, and constituents.
 ArcGIS Online enables you to extend your reach to these users.

 GIS has a critical role to play in your organization.
-ArcGIS is a geography platform enabling you to create, organize, and share geographic information in the form of maps and apps with workers throughout your organization.
+ArcGIS is a platform that enables you to create, organize, and share geographic information in the form of maps and apps with workers throughout your organization.
 These run virtually anywhere—on your local network or hosted in the ArcGIS Online cloud.
 The maps and apps that you share are accessible from desktops, web browsers, smartphones, and tablets.

 Professional GIS provides the foundation for GIS use across your organization.
 It all starts with the work you do on your professional GIS desktops.
 You compile and manage geographic data, work with advanced maps, perform spatial analysis, and conduct GIS projects.
 Your resulting GIS content can be put to use by others in countless ways.
 Your work is shared as online maps and apps that bring GIS to life for users within your organization and beyond.

-A key component in your organizational GIS is your information catalog or Portal.
-This catalog contains all the items that are created, and ultimately shared, by your group’s users.
+A key component in your organizational GIS is your information catalog or portal.
+This catalog contains all the items (maps, layers, analytical models, apps) that are created, used, and ultimately shared by your group’s users.

-Every item is referenced in your organization’s information catalog—your Portal.
-Each contains an item description (often referred to as metadata) and any item can be shared with selected users within as well as outside your organization.
+Every item is referenced in your organization’s information catalog—your portal.
+Each item contains a description (often referred to as metadata), and any item can be shared with selected users within as well as outside your organization.

 ArcGIS provides intelligent online content management that enables you to create and share useful maps and apps with your users.
 You can engage ArcGIS to organize and distribute your geographic information and tools.
-With a portal, certain users will have access to apps that support their specific work tasks, like apps configured for collecting data in the field.
-Some maps will be shared with the entire organization, like the basemaps that provide the foundation for all the work performed across your organization.
-Some users will create their own maps by mashing up their data layers.
-And some items, like story maps about your organization’s work, might be shared with everyone including the public.
+With a portal, certain users will have access to apps that support their specific work tasks, such as apps configured for collecting data in the field.
+Some maps will be shared with the entire organization, such as the basemaps that provide the foundation for all the work performed across your organization.
+Some users will create their own maps by mashing up their data layers with those of others.
+And some items, such as story maps about your organization’s work, might be shared with everyone including the public.

-“Everyone designs who devises courses of action aimed at changing existing situations into preferred ones.”
+“Everyone designs who devises courses of action aimed at changing existing situations into preferred ones.”—Herbert Simon,

 The practice of geodesign requires collaboration among project participants.
 The most important aspect is the feedback and ideas that are generated by the participants—including local citizens and stakeholders who may be affected.
 Most geodesign activities are about this kind of community engagement and consideration.
 GIS provides a useful tool for others to participate in the evaluation by providing the ability to consider the issues of other stakeholders.